Call us today: (800) 716-7608

 • 1 | No hazard or stable

-While handling or shipping most hazardous materials, material safety data sheets (MSDS) are a must-have.
-This paperwork provides in-depth information about the shipment and how it will transport.
+Material safety data sheets (MSDS) are a must when handling or shipping most hazardous materials.
+This paperwork provides in-depth information about the shipment and how it will be transported.

-Overall, it will have safety guidance and a first aid process to follow in the case of exposure.
-Review the procedures of the MSDS before shipping any hazmat product.
+Overall, it will provide safety guidance and a first aid process for exposure.
+Review the MSDS procedures before shipping any hazmat product.

 Also, make extra copies of the safety data sheets included with the shipment.

-While setting up transit, make sure to package materials by the regulations of the goods with correct and marked containers.
+While setting up transit, make sure to package materials according to the regulations for goods with correct and marked containers.
 Let the carrier know in advance the specifics of the materials you are setting up for transport.

 FreightCenter by the numbers